 Society of the Year

 This is awarded to a group that has made a significant contribution to Royal Holloway, student life, and the Students’ Union.
-They should have worked in order to significantly grow as a group, increasing a wider range of members, holding innovative events, and working to hit objectives across all areas of the development plan.
+They should have worked in order to significantly grow as a group, increasing their membership, holding innovative events, and working to hit objectives across all areas of the development plan.

-Nominations will be put forward by societies and media outlets – these will be shortlisted by the Socs Ball panel and the final five put to a public vote.
+Nominations have been put forward by societies and media outlets and shortlisted by the Socs Ball panel, with the final four put to a public vote.
 This award will recognise a Bronze, Silver and Gold recipient.